 It is now 1948: loud voices proclaim the “Reopening of the Continental Hotel” fill the streets.
 Of course I must also join the crowds.
 With Wolfgang’s cousin, Grete Cakak, the future of the Continental Hotel appears to be secured for now.

 Lately though, Grete seems to have grown tired.
 So it comes with no surprise when I find out Arthur Eisenkeil, a successful businessman, is taking over the reins of the Continental Hotel in 1966.

 Arthur and his wife Traudl are ambitious and envision big plans for the Continental Hotel.
 The Hotel is now under renovation and home to chaos, noise and dust.
 It is however filled with the spirit of new beginnings, new ideas and a commitment to holding on to traditional elements.
-So I am not surprised when nearly overnight, the Continental Hotel is transformed into the Meranerhof Hotel.
+So I am not surprised when nearly overnight, the Continental Hotel is transformed into the Classic Hotel Meranerhof.
 Modern elements meet the sinuous lines, floral ornaments and round arches typical of the Art Nouveau.
-The Eisenkeil’s undertaking is a risky business.
+The Eisenkeil-Waldner`s undertaking is a risky business.
 The grand reopening shows it as a full success.
 Their plan has paid off.

 And today?
-My visits to the Meranerhof are becoming rare.
+My visits to the Classic Hotel Meranerhof are becoming rare.
 I no longer have to worry about my ‘problem child’.
-Traudl’s daughter Astrid and granddaughter Beatrix are now hard at work, passionately operating the Meranerhof Hotel.
+Traudl’s daughter Astrid and granddaughter Beatrix are now hard at work, passionately operating the Classic Hotel Meranerhof.

-Have a wonderful stay and enjoy the unique ambiance of the Meranerhof Hotel.
+Have a wonderful stay and enjoy the unique ambiance of the Classic Hotel Meranerhof.